-"13-1-107.
-Times for holding a primary elections election - cost of municipal election.
-(1) On the first Tuesday after the first Monday in June preceding the an even-numbered year general election provided for in 13-1-104(1), a primary election shall be held throughout the state.

-- (2) On the first Tuesday following the second Monday in September preceding the an odd-numbered year general election provided for in 13-1-104(2), a primary election, if required, shall be held throughout the state. - hold annual elections is held in November, as provided in 13-1-104(4), a primary election, if required, shall be held on the Tuesday following the second Monday in September.
-In an even-numbered year, the The cost of this a municipal election held on the same day as the primary election must be paid by the municipality."
+- "13-1-107.
+Times for holding primary elections -- cost of municipal election.
+(1) On the first Tuesday after the first Monday in June preceding the an even-numbered year general election provided for in 13-1-104(1), a primary election shall be held throughout the state. - (2) On the Tuesday following the second Monday in September preceding the an odd-numbered year general election provided for in 13-1-104(2), a primary election, if required, shall be held throughout the state. - (3) If the general election for a municipality required to hold annual elections is held in November, as provided in 13-1-104(4), a primary election, if required, shall be held on the Tuesday following the second Monday in September.
+In an even-numbered year, the cost of this a municipal election held on the same day as the primary election must be paid by the municipality."